codetriage-readme-bot/congredi/docs/specs/protocol.md

 5. rank those assertions in an election, deciding which you would prefer if you cannot have your choice next

-The technology involves:
-* [ ] docker swarm scaling with traefik dynamic reverse proxying
-* [x] nginx served angular app
-* [x] a JSON Web Token authorized Flask API connected to a Redis Celery queue
-* [ ] Tor hidden services with OnionBalance publishing
-* [x] Celery workers connected to a Mongo DB and crypto functions (`Delegito`)
-* [ ] a mail server
-* [ ] a firefox extension (signed js is safer for crypto)

-The crypto involves:

-* threshold-signature OpenPGP for jurisdiction appointments
-* threshold-encrypted Secure Secret Sharing for jurisdiction admin
-* Shuffle-Sum for private vote results
-* OpenPGP signatures for public polls
-* OpenPGP Key Signing & keyservers for authorizations
-* Tor & WebRTC / Sockets for peer communications

 > Helping out?
 Check out the github [issues](//github.com/thetoxicarcade/congredi/issues)

-no need for secure secret sharing, but possibly for zero knowledge proofs

 Congradulations SN!
 We've set up an account for you!